giantmolecules/RF-Pi/setup.md

 // kill processes that might interfere with putting interface in monitor mode

+* This will kill processes for ALL adapters

 $ sudo airmon-ng check kill

 // put wlan1 into monitor mode